 The Stem Cell and Xenograft Core (SCXC) is a comprehensive resource laboratory and was established at the Perelman School of Medicine in 2008.
 The mission of the Core is to provide Investigators with a high-quality, cost-effective, and comprehensive resource to promote basic and translational research in the areas of cancer biology, infectious disease, immunotherapy, stem cell biology, and regenerative medicine.

 We offer services centered around 2 components: (1) An extensive repository of live and fully annotated cells from adult patients with hematologic malignancies (AML, ALL, CLL, MPN, MDS), and hematopoietic stem/progenitor cells from healthy donors.
 (2) A full array of in vivo services and xenograft models (PDX, humanized immune system), in a dedicated BSL-2 barrier space equipped with optical imaging.

 The SCXC remains unique amongst peer institutions with regards to the scopes of research, its scale, and its range of services.

-- Authors are encouraged to acknowledge PSOM core facilities via Research Resource Identifiers (RRIDs).
-Research Resource Identifiers are ID numbers assigned to help researchers cite key resources (including core facilities), in biomedical literature.
-Usage of RRIDS will help the School track the impact of core facilities and serve to highlight the important work done by cores.
+Reminder, the The Stem Cell and Xenograft Core RRID is RRID:SCR_010035 and authors are encouraged to acknowledge PSOM core facilities via Research Resource Identifiers (RRIDs).
+Research Resource Identifiers are ID numbers assigned to help researchers cite key resources (including core facilities) in biomedical literature.
+Usage of RRIDS will help the school track the impact of core facilities and serve to highlight the important work done by cores.